robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-use-assessment-and-feedback-to-greatest-effect/spring-week-3-ect-theory.md

 Knowing when to give feedback, and what type of feedback will be most effective, can be challenging, particularly as research has identified that feedback can sometimes have a negative impact on pupil progress.

 Whilst monitoring your pupils you may notice errors occurring.
-When this happens, there are four different ways that you could correct the error in your pupils' thinking:
+When this happens, there are four different ways that you could correct the error in your pupils’ thinking:

 - Immediate correction of the individual who has made the error
 - Immediate class correction